 Situated in the foothills of the Indian Himalayas and home to His Holiness the Dalai Lama, Dharamsala is the capital of the Tibetan exile community.
 Within this remarkably beautiful and culturally rich environment, Emory University and its partner the Institute of Buddhist Dialectics (IBD) offer two study abroad programs (Spring Semester and Summer Term) for students interested in both India and Tibet.
 Both programs are open to undergraduate students from any accredited university.

 In the News:

 Study Tibetan culture, philosophy, meditation, and language with Emory and Institute of Buddhist Dialectics scholars.
-Attend special classes with the Dalai Lama, the Karmapa, PM Lobsang Sangey, and other local experts.
-Immerse yourself in the community by living with Tibetan college students and homestay families, participating in festivals and cultural events, doing internships, and researching Tibet-related topics of your choice.
-Click here for student blog.
+Attend special classes with the Dalai Lama, the Karmapa, Prime Minister Lobsang Sangey, and other local experts.
+Immerse yourself in the community by living with Tibetan college students and homestay families, participating in Tibetan and Indian festivals and cultural events, doing internships, and researching Tibet-related topics of your choice.

 Meet leading spiritual teachers of the Tibetan tradition, including the Dalai Lama.
 Engage with researchers in dialogue between Tibetan Buddhism and modern science.
 Study Buddhist philosophy, culture, contemplative practice and Tibetan Medicine.
 Engage with Tibetan monks and nuns studying neuroscience, biology, and physics.
 Click here to read the Summer 2012 Blog.